from 605€

 Typical day

-Teaching English is the main way you will help but there may also be the chance to teach Maths and Science.
-You can expect to teach around 3 hours a day – however some days may be busier than others.
-You will follow a flexible curriculum syllabus in Nepal when conducting your lessons, working independently or alongside a fellow volunteer.
-There is usually a government course guide book available according to class standards that focuses on Maths, English and Science.
+On this volunteer teaching English abroad project, you will follow a flexible curriculum syllabus when conducting your lessons, whereby most of the time you will plan your own lessons and activities, working independently or alongside a fellow volunteer.
+There is usually a government course guidebook available according to class standards that focuses on English, Maths, and Science.

 Free-time activities